keu/docs/software/runtime-version-lifecycle-policy.md

 Maintenance is discontinued the last day of the month for a given version.
 For example, if the maintenance window for a version of Astro Runtime is January - June of a given year, that version will be maintained by Astronomer until the last day of June.

+## Security

+Astronomer continuously checks for available security fixes for software used in Astro Runtime.
+This process includes scanning language dependencies, container images, and open source threat intelligence sources.
+When a security fix is available, Astronomer evaluates potential risks for organizations using Astro Runtime and determines deployment priority.
+Low priority fixes are deployed following the regular maintenance policy as described in [Astro Runtime maintenance policy](runtime-version-lifecycle-policy.md#astro-runtime-maintenance-policy).

+If a vulnerability is not yet addressed in a third-party dependency and no official fix is available, Astronomer attempts to address the vulnerability or its impact with environmental mitigations.
+Whenever possible, Astronomer collaborates with the upstream project to support a timely delivery of the official fix.
+This process also covers images publicly available on [Quay.io](https://quay.io/repository/astronomer/astro-runtime?tab=tags) and provides context for their vulnerability scanning results.

+If you identify a vulnerability that results in relevant risk for your organization, contact [Astronomer security](mailto:security@astronomer.io).

-## Backport policy for bug and security fixes
+### Backport policy for bug and security fixes

-When Astronomer identifies a significant bug in Astro Runtime, a fix is backported to all Long Term Support (LTS) versions and the latest stable version.
-To avoid the impact of previously identified bugs, Astronomer recommends that you upgrade Astro Runtime if you are not using the latest stable version.
+- **Functional bugs:** When Astronomer identifies a significant functional bug in Astro Runtime, a fix is backported to all Long Term Support (LTS) versions and the latest stable version.
+To avoid the impact of previously identified bugs, Astronomer recommends that you consistently upgrade Astro Runtime to the latest stable version.

-When Astronomer identifies a significant security vulnerability in Astro Runtime, a fix is backported and made available as a patch version for all stable and LTS versions in maintenance.
+- **Security vulnerabilities:** When Astronomer identifies a significant security vulnerability in Astro Runtime, a fix is backported and made available as a patch version for all stable and LTS versions in maintenance.
 A significant security issue is defined as an issue with significant impact and exploitability.

 Occasionally, Astronomer might deviate from the defined response policy and backport a bug or security fix to releases other than the latest stable and LTS versions.
 To request a fix for a specific bug, contact your customer success manager.

-### Security scan results on Quay.io

-Astronomer is aware of the **Security Scan Report** results that are provided by [Project Quay](https://www.projectquay.io/) for each Astro Runtime image and are publicly available on [Quay.io](https://quay.io/repository/astronomer/astro-runtime?tab=tags).

-Astronomer monitors the security scan results regularly to determine if any of the vulnerabilities pose a risk to organizations using Astro Runtime.
-Typically, vulnerabilities found in Astro Runtime are in third-party packages that are installed in Astro Runtime but are not maintained by Astronomer.
-When a vulnerability is determined to have a high exploitability risk, Astronomer works with vendors to correct it and incorporate a fix into stable and LTS releases of Astro Runtime.

-If there is a critical vulnerability in the Security Scan results that causes concern for your organization, contact [Astronomer Support](https://support.astronomer.io/).

 ## Astro Runtime lifecycle schedule